DestarTP/s27-rules-workshopping/README.md

 ### Section A - Resources

-1. League signups and announcements will be facilitated via the NALTP Discord
+1. NALTP signups and announcements will be facilitated via the NALTP Discord
     * Invite link: https://discord.com/invite/JCyQaZH
-    * All players are expected to receive announcements
+    * Sign up by messaging "!naltp" to the TToC_BOT

 ### Section B - Leagues

-1. NALTP will be comprised of three leagues: Gold, Silver, and Bronze
+1. NALTP will be comprised of three leagues, each with its own schedule and set of teams
+    * Major League TagPro (MLTP)
+    * Minor League TagPro (mLTP)
+    * Novice League Tagpro (NLTP)

 ### Section C - Teams

 1. Each team will have a captain and co-captain
-2. Gold and Silver teams will have a roster size limit of 4
-3. Bronze teams will have an unlimited roster size

-### Section D - Signups

-// TODO: Explain signups
+2. The roster limit for teams in each league will be
+    * Majors and Minors: 4 player limit
+    * Novice: Unlimited roster size

-### Section E - Schedule
+### Section D - Schedule

+1. Each league will have weekly matches for the duration of its season
+    * Any exceptions such as holidays will be listed in the official league schedule
-3. Each league will be comprised of three time periods
+2. Each league will be split into three schedule periods
-    * Pre-Season: The period between signups opening and a league's draft
+    * Pre-Season: The period between signups opening and the draft
     * Regular Season: The period of time between the draft and playoffs
-    * Post-Season: The period of time between playoffs
+    * Post-Season: The entirety of playoffs, ending with the championship match
+3. The default game days for each league will be
+    * Majors on Sunday
+    * Minors on Monday
+    * Novice on Wednesday